macfarley/Phantastic-Beasts/README.md

 - Store personal notes for each sighting
 - Simple and intuitive interface for enthusiasts and experts alike

+## Accessability Concerns
+- Meets **WCAG 2.1 AAA** contrast guidelines for improved readability.
+[Check contrast here](https://webaim.org/resources/contrastchecker/?fcolor=3B2A1A&bcolor=F5DEB3)
+- Buttons and links are accessable by tab through and 44 pixels on smallest side.

 ## 🌍 Live Demo & Repository

 👉 [Visit the app on Heroku](https://phantastic-beasts-d585c0bc1aa9.herokuapp.com/)